siddhanth98/Overlay-network-simulator/project_documentation.md

   4. When a node receives at least one *TakeoverNack* message, it will cancel its own takeover attempt.

   5. As part of taking over another node's zone, a node first checks whether merging the failed node's coordinates with it's own forms a perfect rectangle or not.
 If it does form a perfect rectangle then takeover proceeds as explained above.
 Otherwise it will find one of it's currently active neighbors which does form a perfect rectangle with this node (**not the failed node but the node about to takeover**) and it will tell that node to takeover its (**not failed node's**) zone i.e. merge this node's coordinates with it's own.
 Then this node will takeover the failed node by modifying its coordinates to those of the failed node's, instead of *merging* and expanding them.
-The main reason for this kind of implementation is that non-rectangular zones will have incorrect start and end coordinates that collide with an adjacent node's coordinates and can result in improper querying of data present in those zones.<br><br>
+The main reason for this kind of implementation is that non-rectangular zones will have incorrect start and end coordinates that collide with an adjacent node's coordinates and can result in improper querying of data present in those zones.

-- The node joins / failures are randomized by the parent actor which will spawn / stop random nodes in the CAN periodically as specified by the `app.NODE_JOIN_FAILURE_PERDIOD` parameter in the configuration file, which defines the minimum time in seconds between a join and a failure.<br><br>
+- The node joins / failures are randomized by the parent actor which will spawn / stop random nodes in the CAN periodically as specified by the `app.NODE_JOIN_FAILURE_PERDIOD` parameter in the configuration file, which defines the minimum time in seconds between a join and a failure.

 ### Replication management in CAN
 - As part of storing replica of movies to provide some level of fault tolerance in the network, every node periodically updates its neighbors with all movies it currently has.